-Children experiencing mental health problems
+Children experiencing mental health difficulties

 At Our Lady's we understand that mental health issues can be an indicator that a child has suffered, or is at risk of suffering from abuse, neglect or exploitation.
-Staff in school are not qualified to diagnose mental health problems however, we are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+Staff in school are not qualified to diagnose mental health problems.
+However, we are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-If staff have a concern about the mental health of a child, which is also a safeguarding concern or appears to be developing into a safeguarding concern, then we will respond immediately by sharing this information with the school Designated Safeguarding Lead who will act in line with the safeguarding guidance set out in this policy.
+If staff have a concern about the mental health of a child, which is also a safeguarding concern or appears to be developing into a safeguarding concern, then we will respond immediately by sharing this information with the school Designated Safeguarding Lead, who will act in line with the safeguarding guidance set out in this policy.

 As a school we aim to provide a nurturing environment for children and staff and we teach resilience through our school curriculum.
 Whenever a concern arises which is related to mental health, we will always act in the best interest of the person involved and access appropriate support.
-This may mean accessing support from external agencies.
+This may mean accessing support from external agencies, or referring to Halton's graduated response to 'Emotional Based School Avoidance', where attendance at school is affected.

-The Designated Safeguarding Lead and SENCo has working knowledge of the guidance in Chapter 4 of Mental Health and Behaviour in Schools
+The Designated Safeguarding Lead has working knowledge of the guidance in Chapter 4 of Mental Health and Behaviour in Schools.